-The Michigan Wolverines will move Devin Gardner back to quarterback next season after having the junior play wide receiver this season.
+The Michigan Wolverines announced that they will move Devin Gardner back to quarterback on a full-time basis next season after having the junior play wide receiver most of this season.

 Gardner started at quarterback against the Minnesota Golden Gophers during the Wolverines' 35-13 road victory.
 The offense looked different the one run when Denard Robinson is quarterback.
 Gardner took more snaps under center and threw the ball more downfield than the typical offense Robinson runs, which features a lot of designed quarterback rushes.
 The offense was still successful despite the change, as Gardner threw for 234 yards and two touchdowns.